samir-m0hamed/Equipment-Utilization-and-Activity-Classification/README.md

 ## Contributing
 Contributions are welcome through pull requests.
 For major updates, please open an issue first to discuss scope and approach.

-## License
-This project is available for educational and research use.
-You can add a dedicated license file if required by your organization.

 ## Author
 - GitHub: [samir-m0hamed](https://github.com/samir-m0hamed)